bec-archer/SR80-Manuals/user-manual.md

 If photos have been taken for an item, you'll see a row of **photo thumbnails** near the top of the item card.
 Tap any thumbnail to view it full-screen — tap the photo or swipe down to close the full-screen view.

 You can add more photos to any item at any time, regardless of its status.
-Next to the thumbnails you'll see **Camera** and **Library** buttons — same as during intake.
+Next to the thumbnails you'll see **Camera** and **Library** buttons — same as during check-in.
 New photos upload immediately and appear in the thumbnail strip.

+#### Notes

+Each item card has a **Notes** section where you can add timestamped notes at any point in the workflow — before repair, during, after, whenever.

+To add a note, type in the "Add a note..." field and tap the blue **send arrow**.
+The note is saved immediately with your name and the time.
+Notes appear newest-first so the latest info is always at the top.

+Notes are visible to both the front counter and the tech station.
+Maria can jot down customer instructions ("needs by Friday"), and Tony can document what he found during repair.
+Everyone sees the same timeline.

 Below each item card, you may see **action buttons** depending on the item's status and your device role.
 On the Front Counter, you can close items that are ready for pickup.
 On the Tech Station, you'll see grab, done, tested, and cost entry buttons.